 - Lunch – The children’s school meals are prepared and cooked by our on-site school cook and wherever possible, vegetables from the school’s garden are used as a part of the children’s meals.

-- Brushing our teeth – The school has been a part of the SMILE Project for 18 months.
+- Brushing our teeth – The school has been a part of the SMILE Project.
 We were recently awarded the Gold Award by Mark Drakeford the minister for Health.
 The children brush their teeth daily and are becoming increasingly independent whilst doing so.

 - Physical Education, Swimming Session, and Dragon Sports Club – All children receive one hour of Physical Education along with swimming lessons.
-The school visits Newcastle Emlyn’s Swimming Pool for swimming lessons, all children attend these sessons.
-Dragon Sports Club is also held every Wednesday afternoon after school.
-For more information please see the ‘Clubs’ section.
+The school visits Newcastle Emlyn’s Swimming Pool for swimming lessons and Sports Club is also held (For more information please see the ‘Clubs’ section.)

 - Fruit Shop – The fruit shop is open daily and offers a range of fresh fruit to children.
 A crew of year 3, 4, 5 and 6 children have taken responsibility for the shop.
-They are responsible for ordering fruit from a local business and take care of budgetary requirements.
 All efforts are made to ensure that fruits which are bought are those which support Fairtrade.